melisadigiacomo/covid-19_cases_deaths/README.md

 # Argentina

-Here we observe the dates when different COVID-19 waves happened in Argentina.
+In this plot the dates when different COVID-19 waves happened in Argentina are shown.
 First one in October 2020 and second one in May - June 2021, both with high number of deaths.
 The third wave is already happening, in January 2022, but it is well observed the low number of deaths in this case thanks to vaccines effectiveness.

 ![Argentina_cases_deaths](images/Argentina_cases_deaths.png)